Villa Palm Ovacik

 For your added personnel comfort and safety an internal and external alarm system is fitted to the Villa.

-When you arrive at Villa Palm you will find the 'Blue Book' beneath the coffee table, here you will find instructions for all internal services and equipment, such as alarms,water cooler, air conn and more.
+When you arrive at Villa Palm you will find the 'Blue Book' on the table with the spare water bottle, here you will find instructions for all internal services and equipment, such as alarms,water cooler, air conn and more.
 The english instructions for the kitchen appliances and TV system are in the bottom kitchen drawer.

 Also you will find a local tel' list of usefull and emergancy no's